 What can I do?: Use this book to discuss the concept of the American Dream, the role of community resources such as libraries, and to inspire students to create their own “dreamer” stories.

-2. Carmela Full of Wishes by Matt de la Peña
+2. Carmela Full of Wishes by Matt de la Peña, illustrations by Christian Robinson

 Carmela Full of Wishes is a tender look at the hopes and dreams of a child in a working-class Hispanic family.
-The main character, Carmela, finds a dandelion and makes wishes as she goes about her day.
+When Carmela wakes up on her birthday, she’s finally old enough to join her big brother on errands; outside the laundromat she finds a lone dandelion and learns to make a wish.
 The book provides insight into the everyday lives of Hispanic families, promoting understanding and empathy.
 It captures the innocence of childhood while subtly addressing socio-economic issues.

 What can I do?: Encourage students to discuss their own wishes and dreams.
 Pair the book with a writing activity where students can write about a day in their lives, highlighting the things they are grateful for.